Kaos - What We Know So Far

-The customs, iconography, and folklore of ancient civilizations have been mined time and again in contemporary pop culture, from Mary Shelley positioning "Frankenstein" as a modern re-telling of the Prometheus myth in 1818, to the hybrid Egyptian mythology of the "Stargate" franchise, to the works of contemporary YA adventure authors like Rick Riordan.
-It's a well that Netflix has reached into before, to great success — Norway's "Ragnarok," Brazil's "Invisible City," and the Greek-inspired American anime series "Blood of Zeus" are all examples of successful fresh takes on ancient myths that have been released by the streaming platform so far.
+The customs, iconography, and folklore of ancient civilizations have been mined time and again in contemporary pop culture, from Mary Shelley positioning "Frankenstein" as a modern re-telling of the Prometheus myth in 1818 to the hybrid Egyptian mythology of the "Stargate" franchise to the works of contemporary YA author Rick Riordan.
+It's a well that Netflix has reached into before, to great success — Norway's "Ragnarok," Brazil's "Invisible City," and the Greek-inspired American anime series "Blood of Zeus" being just a few examples of fresh takes on ancient myths.

-In that sense, a big-budget, culturally ubiquitous live-action Netflix reimagining of Greek mythology has been a long time coming.
+In that sense, a big budget, live-action Netflix reimagining of Greek mythology has been a long time coming.
 And that's just what "Kaos" promises to be.
 An original creation of "The End of the F***ing World" mastermind Charlie Covell, "Kaos" was instantly met with a huge amount of buzz back when it was first announced in 2018.
-But where does the show stand right now, a full three years later?
+But where does the show stand now, multiple years later?
 Here's what we know.

 When will Kaos be released?

-Like every production that hit the COVID-19 pandemic speedbump, the journey of "Kaos" to screens has been a rocky one.
-The show was originally announced by Netflix on June 10, 2018, when Deadline and other outlets reported that it had been given a straight-to-series order.
+Do we know when "Kaos" will be released?
+In short: No, we don't.
+Like every production that hit the COVID-19 speedbump, "Kaos" has had to navigate a complex set of obstacles on the way to a screen near you.
+The show was originally announced by Netflix on June 10, 2018, when Deadline and other outlets reported it had been given a straight-to-series order.
 Since then, we've learned the series will consist of eight episodes.

 What is the plot of Kaos?

-Although the amount of information on "Kaos" going around is still limited, with Netflix not yet having started an official publicity campaign, we do know a fair bit about the show's thematic aims.
-Described on its official Netflix page as a "genre-bending series" that "puts a modern twist on Greek and Roman mythology, exploring themes of gender politics, power and life in the underworld," "Kaos" is set to be an ambitious high-fantasy epic of the sort TV has become so adroit at giving us in the post-2010s era.
+Information on "Kaos" is still limited, but we do know a fair bit about the show's thematic aims.
+Its official Netflix page describes it thusly: "This genre-bending series puts a modern twist on Greek and Roman mythology, exploring themes of gender politics, power and life in the underworld."
+With this in mind, "Kaos" seems set to be an ambitious high-fantasy epic of the sort TV has become so adroit at creating.

-The idea of a "Game of Thrones"-level blockbuster with "End of the F***ing World"-level bite is plenty enticing on its own, but Covell's brief description of the plot is even more intriguing: "We start with Orpheus and Eurydice, the gods are like a massive dysfunctional family[,] it should be funny and dark and sad."
+The idea of a "Game of Thrones"-level blockbuster with "End of the F***ing World"-level bite is plenty enticing on its own, but Covell's brief description of the plot is even more intriguing: "We start with Orpheus and Eurydice," she remarked, "the gods are like a massive dysfunctional family[,] it should be funny and dark and sad."
 All told, "Kaos" seems to have the makings of another big winner for Netflix.

 Who is starring in Kaos?

 Plot details on "Kaos" are still rather vague.
-Star-crossed lovers Orpheus and Eurydice, of the famous myth about the musician who rescues his wife from the underworld only to lose her again, are the only specific figures of Greek mythology to have been nominally confirmed as characters.
-However, considering the show is dividing its time between the realms of "the Gods, the Earth, the Underworld," as Charlie Covell explained to the Radio Times, it's highly likely that Hades, king of the underworld in Greek myth, will be figuring in somehow, and the same can be said for the major deities known as "Olympians" — Zeus, Hera, Poseidon, Demeter, Athena, Apollo, Artemis, Ares, Hephaestus, Aphrodite, Hermes, and then either one or both of Hestia and Dionysus.
+Star-crossed lovers Orpheus and Eurydice are the only specific figures from Greek mythology to have been nominally confirmed as characters.
+However, considering the show is dividing its time between the realms of "the Gods, the Earth, the Underworld," as Charlie Covell explained to the Radio Times, it's highly likely that Hades, king of the underworld in Greek myth, will figure somehow.
+The same can be said for the rest of the Olympians: Zeus, Hera, Poseidon, Demeter, Athena, Apollo, Artemis, Ares, Hephaestus, Aphrodite, Hermes, and either one or both of Hestia and Dionysus.

-So who's appearing in the show?
-A whole host of pretty great actors!
-In May of 2022, Aurora Perrineau was announced as lead character Riddy — and shortly thereafter in June of that year, a ton of huge names joined the cast.
+Who will portray these immortal icons?
+A whole host of pretty great actors.
+In May 2022, Aurora Perrineau was announced as lead character Riddy, and shortly thereafter in June, a ton of huge names joined the cast.
 Jeff Goldblum (who replaced Hugh Grant due to scheduling concerns) will appear as Zeus alongside Janet McAteer as Hera, David Thewlis as Hades, and Debi Mazar as Medusa, among others.
+In September 2023, news broke that Fady Elsayed had been cast as an unknown character.
 Billie Piper, who has worked with series director Georgi Banks-Davies on "I Hate Suzie," will also reportedly appear in a minor role.

 Who's directing and producing Kaos?